codecat/godot-tbloader/Readme.md

 Qodot is great!
 It works really well.
 I initially made TBLoader because I wanted to try several different approaches to creating meshes, including creating a bunch of `CSGMesh3D` inside of `CSGCombiner3D`, but that ended up being [problematic](https://github.com/godotengine/godot/issues/58637).
-This feature still exists in TBLoader if you want to try it, but it doesn't support texturing.

 Since Qodot currently doesn't officially support Godot 4, I decided to take on the challenge and rewrite most of it in godot-cpp mostly for fun, but also because the only other existing Godot 4